mgoellnitz/trackdown/README.md

 have the notes with you and now the issue IDs for offline code commits.

-## Gogs and Gitea
+## Gitea and Gogs

-Intended for on premises use as a [GIT][git] based solution for Code and Wiki together with an issue tracking section, the still available instance at [Pikacode](pikacode), also this go based service can be used as a TrackDown storage backend or mirroring source.
+Intended for on premises use as a [GIT][git] based solution for Code and Wiki together with an issue tracking section, it is also available in some public online incarnations like [CodeBerg](codeberg) and [Pikacode](pikacode).

+Of course [Gitea](gitea) can be used as a TrackDownstorage backend or mirroring source.

+We also expect the related [Gogs](gogs) project to be still usable in the same way.

 ## Trac